 The Honorable Cliff Stearns, B.A.
 '63

-- Senior Advisor, APCO Worldwide
+- Executive Director, APCO Worldwide

 During his tenure, Congressman Stearns served as chair of the Oversight and Investigations Subcommittee, as the Republican leader on the Communications, Technology and Internet Subcommittee and was chairman of the Subcommittee on Commerce, Manufacturing and Trade where he enacted consumer privacy and data security legislation.
 Congressman Stearns was a member of the Committee on Energy and Commerce and a member of the Veterans’ Affairs Committee where he advocated for increased funding for the VA and improved long-term care for veterans.
 As chairman of the Transatlantic Dialogue for the European Union, he was appointed primary liaison between the U.S. House of Representatives and elected members of the European Parliament.